Alfred Court: Circus life

 When Alfred Court first joined the circus, he began working variously as an acrobat, juggler, and ringmaster.
 At sixteen in 1899, Court and Alfred Lexton created the duo Lexton & Egelton, performing first at the Palais de la Jetée in Nice and then touring France and Italy with Circus Cristiani.
 Upon returning, Alfred Court joined forces with his older brother Jules as the "new" Egeltons, performing in a horizontal bar act.
-They found success in Europe and toured France with the French circus Pinder from 1905 to 1908, where Alfred met his future wife, the equestrienne Renée Vasserot.
+They found success in Europe and toured France with the French Cirque Pinder from 1905 to 1908, where Alfred met his future wife, the equestrienne Renée Vasserot.
 The brothers set up their first circus, Cirque Egelton, in Marseille in 1909, renaming it Cirque Standard in the last year before closing in 1913.

 He created the Orpington Trio (Le Trio Orpington), a hand-to-hand acrobatic act, with his young wife Renée Vasserot, who oversaw finances, and a new student Louis Vernet.
 The trio toured France and later the Americas with Ringling Brothers Circus and Circo Européo.

 At Barnum-Ringling, he met the renowned Codona trapeze family, and with them founded Circo Européo to tour South America.
 While running the circus, he traveled to Mexico and handled wild animals for the first time during the tour.
 In 1917, at age 35, he made his debut in a lion's cage after the scheduled tamer was found drunk, forcing the proprietor of the small circus to improvise mid-show.
 With no one else available, Alfred was forced to step in, though his experience was limited to watching the act.
 Later, a revolution in Santiago de Cuba destroyed Circo Européo, ending Alfred's career as an acrobat and leading him to focus on animal training on his return to Europe.

 Alfred, accompanied by his wife Renée, went back to France in 1920.
 While touring North and South America from 1911 to 1920, Court saved more than 200,000 francs, then returned home to spend a season with Cirque Ancillotti-Plège.

 Alfred and his brother Jules Court founded the Zoo Circus, France's first modern circus-menagerie.
 They purchased the annex of the Remount Center in Bouilhaguet, near Miramont-de-Guyenne, before debuting the Zoo Circus in Limoges.
 The Zoo Circus thrived after the war but went into decline by 1928 and closed in 1932 as a result of bankruptcy.

 By the mid-1930s, he shifted his focus to training big cats and tamers for other circuses.
 Court's most notable students included Frantz and Vojtek Trubka, Fritz Schultz, Vargas, Max Stolle, Wesely, Vaniek, Anton, Violette d'Argens, Patricia Bourne, Damoo Dhotre, and May Kovar.